stankudrow/aiombus/README.md

 # aiombus

-Asynchronous Pure Python Meter-Bus (M-Bus EN13757-3) protocol implementation.
+A pure Python async implementation of the Meter-Bus (M-Bus EN13757-3) protocol.